Superhorizon isocurvature fluctuations relax tensions: Modeling

 where $\hn \cdot \hn' = \cos \theta$.
-Due to the position dependent power spectrum, the correlation between any two points does not depend only on their separation, but is instead given by the correlation function in the universe whose power spectrum is the geometric mean of the power spectra in the two directions of the sky of interest.
+Owing to the position dependent power spectrum, the correlation between any two points does not depend only on their separation, but is instead given by the correlation function in the Universe whose power spectrum is the geometric mean of the power spectra in the two directions of the sky of interest.

-When we calculate the full sky correlation function in such a universe, we get a pair weighted geometric average of the power spectra in different directions of the sky.
-On small separations, smaller than the scale corresponding to $r_c$, both points see the $C_\ell$ corresponding to that patch.
+When we calculate the full sky correlation function in such a Universe, we get a pair weighted geometric average of the power spectra in different directions of the sky.
+On small separations, smaller than the scale corresponding to $r_c$, both legs of the correlation function fall onto the same patch.
 Since our $r_c$ corresponds to $\ell \sim 10$, essentially the entire power spectrum falls in that regime.
-And since $\omega_b$ does not change the large-scale CMB power spectrum, we have essentially an exact model.
+And since $\omega_b$ does not change the large-scale CMB power spectrum, the resulting power spectrum and its covariance in a single patch is simply